 - Increased staff ratio.

 - Limited access to outside space unsupervised.

 - Escorted during social situations.

 - No availability of the minibus, or school transport.

 - Differentiated teaching space.

-- Exclusion.
+- Suspension.

-What are Examples of behaviours which are very serious and warrant a Red Card and or fixed term and Permanent Exclusion
+What are examples of behaviours that are very serious and warrant a Red Card, a fixed term suspension or Permanent Exclusion?